ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Optionally, the response MAY contain the following parameters, which, if included, MUST have format and value as specified below.

-* 'ace-groupcomm-profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
+* 'ace_groupcomm_profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profiles" registry (REQ19).

 ~~~~~~~~~~~
 +----------+------------------------+------------+------------+